almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/linux-cheatsheet.md

 ---
 title: Linux CheatSheet
+updated: 2022-03-04
+author: Kenny Robinson
 ---

 Cheatsheet of commands to use when working on Linux-based systems.
 Here the commands that I use most frequently.

-I'm currently working on a YouTube tutorial series that will describe the commands listed and the multiple ways that they can be used.

 Submissions or issues identified can be submitted via issue on this [project's repository](https://github.com/almostengr/almostengrwebsite/issues).

 These commands have been tested and confirmed to work on Ubuntu-based systems.
-They also should, but are not guaranteed to work on Debian-based systems.
-For other Linux-bsed systems, these commands may work, but are not guaranteed to do so.
+They also should, but are not guaranteed to work on Debian-based and Linux-based systems.

 ----